veralake777/Scheduling-Desktop-Application/README.md

 ## Provide the ability to add, update, and delete appointments, capturing the type of appointment and a link to the specific customer record in the database.

-## Provide the ability to MVC.view the calendar by month and by week.
+## Provide the ability to view the calendar by month and by week.

 ## Provide the ability to automatically adjust appointment times based on user time zones and daylight saving time.